ToolJet/ToolJet/docs/docs/setup/env-vars.md

 ### Hide account setup link

 If you want to hide account setup link from admin in manage user page, set the environment variable `HIDE_ACCOUNT_SETUP_LINK` to `true`, please make sure you have configured SMTP to receive welcome mail for users.
+Valid only if `DISABLE_MULTI_WORKSPACE` is not `true`.

 #### Disabling signups ( optional )